Global-Biofoundries-Alliance/SynBioPython/CONTRIBUTING.md

 Navigate to your fork of the project at the browser, there will be a "Compare & pull request" button beside your new branch at the top.
 Press the button!
 This will link you to the original project repository.
 Press the "Create pull request" button at the bottom and wait for review by the maintainers.

-## Feature Requests
-Feature requests are welcome.
-Please do so before submitting:
-* Check if the feature has already been requested.
-* Ensure your idea fits with the scope and aims of the project.
-* Please provide details (i.e. explaining the use case (merits of the feature))

-## Issue Tracker
-The issue tracker is the preferred channel for bug reports, and features requests, but please respect the following restrictions:

-* Never use the issue tracker for personal support requests (use [Stack Overflow](http://stackoverflow.com)).
-* Keep the discussion on topic and respect the opinions of others.